Pursuer2/python-mingw-patch/README.md

 ## Warning:

-Tested on python3.8, It should also work on other platform Your can't revert this patch yet. you may need a backup, to avoid risk.
+Tested on python3.8, It should also work on other version.

+You can't revert this patch yet. please backup to avoid the risk.

 ## How to use?